 PARENT PARCEL: Any lot existing as of the date of the adoption of this ordinance (adopted March 12, 2011).

-PIER - a vertical member that supports a non-habitable structure.
+PIER: a vertical member that supports a non-habitable structure.

-PRESITE BUILT HOUSING - as used in this subdivision, “presite built housing” means any structure designed primarily for residential occupancy which is wholly or in substantial part made, fabricated, formed or assembled in off-site manufacturing facilities in conformance with the United States Department of Housing and Urban Development minimum property standards and local building codes, for installation, or assembly and installation, on the building site.
+PRESITE BUILT HOUSING: as used in this subdivision, “presite built housing” means any structure designed primarily for residential occupancy which is wholly or in substantial part made, fabricated, formed or assembled in off-site manufacturing facilities in conformance with the United States Department of Housing and Urban Development minimum property standards and local building codes, for installation, or assembly and installation, on the building site.
 For the purpose of this subdivision, presite built housing shall not include manufactured housing, as defined in RSA 674:31.

-PUBLIC HEARING – A publicly advertised item on the Planning Board agenda at which public comment on a specific application is heard, as specified under RSA 675:7
+PUBLIC HEARING: A publicly advertised item on the Planning Board agenda at which public comment on a specific application is heard, as specified under RSA 675:7.

-RAZE - to burn, demolish, or otherwise destroy to ground level, whether by man or natural causes.
+RAZE: to burn, demolish, or otherwise destroy to ground level, whether by man or natural causes.

-RECHARGE AREA - the land surface area from which groundwater recharge occurs.
+RECHARGE AREA: the land surface area from which groundwater recharge occurs.

-REFERENCES - whenever reference is made to any Ordinance law, regulation, map or publication, any amendment or other revision thereto, is to be applicable as of the effective date thereof.
+REFERENCES: whenever reference is made to any Ordinance law, regulation, map or publication, any amendment or other revision thereto, is to be applicable as of the effective date thereof.

-RIGHT-OF-WAY - right of access over property including but not restricted to all Town, State, and Federal highways and the land on either side of same as covered by statutes to determine the widths of the rights-of-way.
+RIGHT-OF-WAY: right of access over property including but not restricted to all Town, State, and Federal highways and the land on either side of same as covered by statutes to determine the widths of the rights-of-way.

-SEASONALLY WET SOILS - those soils having a water table within 1.5 to 2.5 feet of the ground surface during particular but not specified periods of the year.
+SEASONALLY WET SOILS: those soils having a water table within 1.5 to 2.5 feet of the ground surface during particular but not specified periods of the year.

-SETBACK- The distance between the street right-of-way lines and the front line of a building.
+SETBACK: The distance between the street right-of-way lines and the front line of a building.

-SETBACK LINE- The line that is the required minimum distance from the street right-of-way line or any other lot line that establishes the area within which the principal structure must be erected or placed.
+SETBACK LINE: The line that is the required minimum distance from the street right-of-way line or any other lot line that establishes the area within which the principal structure must be erected or placed.

 SIGNS: Any device used for visual communication which is employed for the purpose of bringing the subject thereof, to the attention of the public, or to display, identify, or publicize the name and produce or service of any person.

-SLUDGE - residual materials produced by a sewage treatment process.
+SLUDGE: residual materials produced by a sewage treatment process.

-SOIL SCIENTIST- See Certified Soil Scientist.
+SOIL SCIENTIST: See Certified Soil Scientist.

-SOLID WASTE - any discarded or abandoned material including refuse, putrescible material, septage, or sludge, as defined by New Hampshire Solid Waste Rules He-p 1901.03.
+SOLID WASTE: any discarded or abandoned material including refuse, putrescible material, septage, or sludge, as defined by New Hampshire Solid Waste Rules He-p 1901.03.
 Solid wastes includes solid, liquid, semi-solid, or gaseous waste material resulting from residential, industrial, commercial, mining, and agricultural operations.

-SPECIAL EXCEPTION - a use of a building or lot which may be permitted under this Ordinance but is allowable only upon application to the Board of Adjustment and subject to the approval of that Board.
+SPECIAL EXCEPTION: a use of a building or lot which may be permitted under this Ordinance but is allowable only upon application to the Board of Adjustment and subject to the approval of that Board.
 Conditions established for the granting of Special Exceptions are contained in this Ordinance.

-STREAM- Surface water that flows for sufficient times of the year to develop and maintain defined channels but may not flow during dry portions of the year.
+STREAM: Surface water that flows for sufficient times of the year to develop and maintain defined channels but may not flow during dry portions of the year.
 Includes, but is not limited to, all perennial and intermittent streams located on U.S. Geological Survey Maps.

-STRUCTURE - That which is built or constructed with a fixed location on the ground or attached to something having a fixed location on the ground, whether installed on, above or below the surface of land.
+STRUCTURE : That which is built or constructed with a fixed location on the ground or attached to something having a fixed location on the ground, whether installed on, above or below the surface of land.

 Structure includes but is not limited to a building, barn, swimming pool, manufactured home, mobile home, septic system, well, gas or liquid storage tank (as specified by NH Building code), deck, porch, balcony, breezeway, carport garage.